dylemma/xml-spac/readme.md

 inside each individual `<foo>`, then use a Parser on each substream to create a `Bar` in memory.
 By doing this, you will have transformed the XML stream into a `Bar` stream.

-When you have a stream of Results (e.g. `Bar`), you could run some side-effect on each element as it comes through, collect them all to a list, or do something else entirely!
+When you have a stream of results (e.g. `Bar`), you could run some side-effect on each element as it comes through, collect them all to a list, or do something else entirely!

 # Examples in Code